-GED Social Studies
+- Social Studies

-The social studies portion of the GED measures not only your ability to comprehend basic social studies concepts, but consider them in the context of the real world.
-It has 50 questions total.
+The social studies portion of the GED measures not only your ability to comprehend basic social studies concepts but consider them in the context of the real world.
+It has 50 questions in total.
 Each is tailored to fit one of four topics: economics, civics, geography, and US history.
 15 percent of the text centers on economics, 50 percent on civics, 15 percent on geography, and 20 percent on US history.
 All of these subjects are common across United States high schools.
 In addition to the various question types you’ll be expected to answer, you will also have to justify many of your answers using reading passages provided to you.

 The math portion of the GED follows two subjects: algebra and mathematical quantities.
 In addition, your ability to reason is important.
 Based on what modern colleges are looking for among entering students, you will not receive any questions beyond basic mathematical concepts.
 However, you will be expected to fully comprehend the basics.
-55 percent of the test covers algebra, and 45 percent covers problem solving on a quantitative basis.
+55 percent of the test covers algebra, and 45 percent covers problem-solving on a quantitative basis.
 When you take the test, you have the option to use both a TI-30XS scientific calculator and a digital calculator.
 However, you must bring the former on your own.

 The science part of the GED test seeks to measure your comprehension of scientific concepts.
 Each question you will find on this part of the test aligns with three scientific subjects: astronomy and Earth science, physics, and biology.
 These three subjects are not only the most taught in United States high schools but are considered to be the most suitable for adults in today’s world.
 20 percent of the science test concentrates on Earth science, 40 percent on physics, and 40 percent on biological subjects.
 Approximately half of this part of the test comes with some sort of informational piece—be it a picture, a text passage, or something else—with three questions tied to them at maximum.